spal-synaptics/demo-python/README.md

 --inf_model <inference model> \
 --inf_dims <model input size>
 ```
-Use `python demo-python.pyz --help` to get a list of available input arguments.
+Use `python3 main.py --help` or `python3 demo-python.pyz --help` to get a list of available input arguments.
 The script will ask for any necessary information that is not provided via the input arguments.